-5. Premium Rates and Policy Conditions
+5 Premium Rates and Policy Conditions

 - 5.1 This section applies to an actuary who is responsible for recommending premium rates. - 5.2 The actuary should be satisfied that the premium rates being charged for new business are adequate, taking into account the other resources of the insurer.
-In particular they should be sufficient to enable the insurer in due course to meet its emerging commitments under the policies, having regard to the items listed in paragraph 2.16 above and to the extent of the insurer's free assets available for this purpose.
+In particular they should be sufficient to enable the insurer in due course to meet its emerging commitments under the policies, having regard to the items listed

-- 5.3 Should premium rates be such that business is expected to be written on terms which require support from the free assets, the actuary should assess the insurer's ability to continue to write business on such terms and should inform the insurer of this, indicating any limits on the volume of business that may prudently be accepted. - 5.4 For almost all types of policy, it is impossible to be certain that a premium rate will be sufficient, because sufficiency depends on the future course of factors such as mortality, persistency, the return on investments and the insurer's expenses.
+- in paragraph 2.16 above and to the extent of the insurer's free assets available for this purpose. - 5.3 Should premium rates be such that business is expected to be written on terms which require support from the free assets, the actuary should assess the insurer's ability to continue to write business on such terms and should inform the insurer of this, indicating any limits on the volume of business that may prudently be accepted. - 5.4 For almost all types of policy, it is impossible to be certain that a premium rate will be sufficient, because sufficiency depends on the future course of factors such as mortality, persistency, the return on investments and the insurer's expenses.
 However, techniques such as profit-testing and stochastic modelling should be used where appropriate to enable the circumstances and extent of potential insufficiency to be identified and quantified. - 5.5 The actuary should pay special attention to contracts involving policyholder options, including when circumstances could arise in which the policyholder or an intermediary could gain by surrender and re-entry. - 5.6 The actuary should also consider the implications for the insurer and for policyholders if future economic, demographic or business circumstances were to be radically different from those of today, particularly where the policy contains guarantees. - 5.7 It may be that a practicable premium basis, whilst commercially justifiable, will involve significant new business strain.
-The actuary should be satisfied that the insurer will be able to set up the necessary reserves (and additional solvency margin where applicable). - 5.8 Where there is a separate long-term insurance business fund, assets held outside it cannot automatically be assumed to be available for the purposes of paragraphs 5.2 or 5.6 above.
+The actuary should be satisfied that the insurer will be able to set up the necessary reserves (and additional solvency margin where applicable). - 5.8 Where there is a separate long-term insurance business fund, assets held outside it cannot automatically be assumed to be available for the purposes of paragraphs 5.2 or 5.7 above.
 Rather, the actuary should inform the insurer of any different maximum amount of new business which could be written if they were available, either for transfer into the long-term insurance business fund or to assist in meeting any minimum required solvency margin.

-6. Exercising Discretion over Charges or Other Conditions
+6 Exercising Discretion over Charges or Other Conditions

-- 6.1 This section applies to an actuary who is required to exercise discretion over charges or other policy conditions.
-This may arise where insurers have included in their policy documents a statement that certain terms will be determined by the actuary or other similar wording.
-For example, expense charges and mortality and morbidity charges may be treated in this way, as may market value adjustments to unitised with-profits contracts. - 6.2 In determining such terms, or in providing advice to the insurer in this area, the actuary should have regard to any requirements to treat policyholders fairly, to any other relevant regulations (including any covering unfair contract terms) and to policyholder expectations created by literature, illustrations or precedent.
+- 6.1 This section applies to an actuary who is required to exercise discretion over charges or other policy conditions, or to recommend how such discretion is exercised by the insurer.
+This may in particular arise where insurers have included in their policy documents a statement that certain terms will be determined by the actuary or other similar wording, or as a result of a regulatory requirement.
+For example, expense charges and mortality and morbidity charges may be treated in this way, as may market value adjustments to unitised with-profits contracts. - 6.2 In determining such terms, or in providing advice to the insurer in this area, the actuary should have regard to any requirements to treat policyholders fairly or to fulfil their reasonable expectations, to any other relevant regulations

+(including any covering unfair contract terms) and to policyholder expectations created by literature, illustrations or precedent.

-7. Unit Pricing
+7 Unit Pricing